lengland6/lengland6/README.md

-- 👋 Hi, I’m Lauren
+- 👋 Hi, I’m Lauren England!
 - 👀 I’m interested in cybersecurity and digital forensics.
 - 🌱 I’m currently learning Python and JavaScript.
 - 💞️ I’m looking to collaborate on ...